 Bike and Hike

 Take an easy family hike through the woods to discover rushing creeks, mining relics, wildflowers and incredible views.
-Here are a few of our favorite beginner trails.
+Explore our favorite beginner trails.
+For an extra adventure, skip the car and take the town bus to a hike right off the bus stop.

 Retro and on-trend toys, games, books, stuffed animals and more make Peak-A-Boo Toys a Main Street treasure.
-But the indoor play area—complete with a climb-able big purple octopus—is a destination in itself.
-(Good luck getting out of here without spending any money, though.
-It’s one of Colorado’s top toy stores.)
+Complete with a large candy section and a huge selection of pet toys, this store is a must visit.
+Be sure to take a selfie with the famous Breck black bear outside the front door (good luck getting out of here without spending any money, though- it’s one of Colorado’s top toy stores).

 Explore and Learn

-Peek inside Breckenridge’s storied mining and wild west past on a walking tour.
-The Breckenridge Heritage Alliance offers a range of tours for next to nothing (they run around $10 each; so not entirely free, but worth it), including a walk through history, Victorian tea, a haunted tour and mining site gold panning.
+Stroll through Breckenridge’s free and family-friendly museums, then peek inside Breckenridge’s storied mining and wild west past on a walking tour.
+The Breckenridge History offers a range of tours for next to nothing (they run around $10-$25 each; so not entirely free, but worth it), including a walk through history, Victorian tea, a ghost town tour and mining site gold panning.

 Take a Free Ride